 A: There are no mandated qualifications for hiring TRL inspectors.
 OHA can share position descriptions for the OHA TRL Compliance Specialist 3s and young adult inspectors, as well as interview questions, if helpful.
-Reach out to Sarah Wylie sarah.a.wylie@dhsoha.state.or.us, Oregon TRL Program Manager, if interested.
+Current PE 76 counties may also have position descriptions available.
+Reach out to Sarah Wylie sarah.a.wylie@oha.oregon.gov, Oregon TRL Program Manager, if interested.